Olga Michael: Canonization

 After her 1979 death, Michael had long been considered to have the potential to be made a saint in the Orthodox Church, and a 2015 article from The Canadian Journal of Orthodox Christianity described her as "an unofficial patron saint of battered and abused women".

 According to Bishop Alexei, head of the Diocese of Alaska of the Orthodox Church in America, numerous believers, particularly Alaskans and including Oleksa, had been pushing for Michael's canonization for decades.
 Oleksa compiled numerous accounts of miracles concerning Michael, and sent them to Bishop Alexei.
 Alexei then presented the accounts to the Orthodox Church in America's Holy Synod of Bishops.
 On November 2, 2023, Alexei formally petitioned the Synod to canonize Michael.
 The Holy Synod of Bishops of the Orthodox Church in America proclaimed on November 8, 2023 that Michael would be glorified (another term for canonization) at a future date.

 On November 16, 2024, Michael's grave in Kwelthluk was exhumed in the process of bringing her remains, considered holy relics in the Eastern Orthodox religion, to Saint Nicholas Church in the town, in a religious process known as the uncovering of relics, the last major step before her canonization.
 The canonization took place on June 19, 2025 at St. Nicholas Church in Kwelthluk, and was presided over by the primate of the Orthodox Church in America, Metropolitan Tikhon.
 About 300 people traveled to the small village for the ceremonies, including prominent members of the Orthodox clergy.
 With this canonization, she became the first woman from North America, and the first Yup'ik person, to be canonized saint in the Eastern Orthodox Church.

 Veneration

 The Orthodox Church in America's Diocese of Alaska has proposed building a new, large church in Kwelthluk to house Michael's relics, and as of 2024 were working with the Kwethluk’s tribal council to secure land for the project.

 Icons of Olga often show her wearing a kuspuk, and holding items such as a basin of water and a towel (referencing her work as a midwife), or with northern lights in the background.
 An official icon has her holding the church that is planned to be built to house her relics.
 Many icons painted of Saint Olga also contain words she was reported to have spoken in a dream, "God can create beauty out of complete desolation".

 Michael is commemorated on October 27.
+Following a request from Metropolitan Tikhon of All America and Canada, the Holy Synod of the Russian Orthodox Church also decided to formally add St. Olga of Alaska to its liturgical calendar for October 27.